‹ Back to New at Amity Blog

 India's Online Education Market Growth

-The NEP thus lays a strong foundation for this digital transformation in education.
-Given such measures as DIKSHA, National Digital University (NDU), and Academic Bank of Credits, access to online education will be democratised, especially for learners in Tier 2 and 3 towns.
+The India digital education market is further boosted by the NEP, thus laying a strong foundation for this future of online education in India.
+Given such measures as DIKSHA, National Digital University (NDU), and Academic Bank of Credits, together, these innovations are expanding India’s mobile education market penetration, especially for learners in Tier 2 and 3 towns.

 Future Trends in Digital Education